Instructions: Form L10 Application to Collect Money a Former Tenant Owes

 Accommodations are arrangements to allow everyone, regardless of their abilities, to participate fully in the LTB’s process.

-Complete the Accommodation Request form if you require accommodation under the Ontario Human Rights Code or for a procedural fairness need.
+Complete the Accommodation Request Form if you require accommodation under the Ontario Human Rights Code or for a procedural fairness need.
 Provide as much detail as you can about your request for accommodation for your upcoming hearing.
-Email or mail your completed form to the LTB office that is handling your file.
-The LTB will review your request and make a decision based on the information you provide.
+Email your completed form to LTB@ontario.ca, or send the form by mail to the LTB.
+For a list of all LTB office addresses, visit our website.

 Part 1: Address of the rental unit covered by this application